M66B/FairEmail/FAQ.md

 Sometimes the server received date/time is incorrect, mostly because messages were incorrectly imported from another server and sometimes due to a bug in the email server.

-In these rare cases it is possible to let FairEmail use either the date/time from the *Date* header (sent time) or from the *Received* header as a workaround.
+In these rare cases, it is possible to let FairEmail use either the date/time from the *Date* header (sent time) or from the *Received* header as a workaround.
 This can be changed in the advanced account settings: Setup, step 1, Manage, tap account, tap Advanced.

 This will not change the time of already synchronized messages.